 ICE Is Using Zero-Click Spyware That Reads Your Encrypted Messages — Here's What You Need to Know

-That's not a dystopian thriller.
-That's the reality that quietly dropped in early April 2026, when the U.S. Immigration and Customs Enforcement agency — better known as ICE — officially confirmed for the first time that it is using a powerful commercial spyware called Paragon Graphite.
-And the way this tool works?
-It doesn't need you to do anything at all.
+That's not hypothetical.
+That's what dropped in early April 2026 when the U.S. Immigration and Customs Enforcement agency officially confirmed for the first time that it is deploying a powerful commercial spyware called Paragon Graphite.
+I spent the better part of a week reading through the research on this.
+What I found was more unsettling than the headline.

-The letter was actually a belated response — lawmakers had asked about ICE's potential use of this technology back in October 2025.
-It took six months and significant public pressure to finally get an answer.
+The letter was a belated response.
+Lawmakers had asked about this back in October 2025.
+It took six months and significant public pressure to get an answer.
 And the answer was essentially: yes, we're using it, it's legal, and we're using it to catch fentanyl traffickers and members of foreign terrorist organizations.

 📎 Source Link: Citizen Lab — Virtue or Vice?
 A First Look at Paragon's Proliferating Spyware Operations

-Here's the detail that makes end-to-end encryption effectively irrelevant against this kind of tool: Graphite reads your messages after they've been decrypted on your device itself.
-It doesn't crack the encryption in transit.
+And here's the detail that makes end-to-end encryption effectively irrelevant against this kind of tool: Graphite reads your messages after they've been decrypted on your device itself.
+It doesn't crack encryption in transit.
 It just reads what's already on your screen.
 By the time you see your friend's message, Graphite has already seen it too.

-Who Is Paragon Solutions, and Why Should That Matter to You?
+Who Is Paragon Solutions, and Why Does That Matter.

 Paragon Solutions was founded in 2019 by former Israeli Prime Minister Ehud Barak and Ehud Schneorson, the former commander of Israel's elite signals intelligence unit, Unit 8200.
-The company has marketed itself as a more responsible alternative to companies like NSO Group — the maker of the infamous Pegasus spyware — and has claimed to sell only to democratic governments.
+The company marketed itself as a more responsible alternative to NSO Group, the maker of the infamous Pegasus spyware, and claimed to sell only to democratic governments.

-And here's an interesting ownership detail that adds another layer: Paragon is now owned by a U.S. private equity firm, AE Industrial Partners.
+One more detail worth noting: Paragon is now owned by a U.S. private equity firm, AE Industrial Partners.
 ICE signed an initial $2 million contract with the company at the end of the Biden administration.
-The contract was quickly paused for human rights compliance review, then revived by the Trump administration in fall 2025.
+The contract was paused for human rights compliance review, then revived by the Trump administration in fall 2025.

 📎 Source Link: Electronic Frontier Foundation — Surveillance Issues and Analysis

-End-to-end encryption — the technology that WhatsApp, Signal, and iMessage use to protect your conversations — still works as intended.
+End-to-end encryption still works as intended.
 Your messages are scrambled during transit so that anyone intercepting them between your phone and the recipient's phone cannot read them.
-That part of the picture hasn't changed.
+That part hasn't changed.

-What Graphite (and tools like it) targets is something entirely different: the device itself, after decryption has already happened.
+What Graphite targets is something entirely different: the device itself, after decryption has already happened.
 Once a message arrives on your phone and your app decrypts it so you can read it, a spyware implant installed on your device can read it too.
 It's the equivalent of locking your front door perfectly but having a hidden camera already installed inside your house.

-This means the realistic threat model for most ordinary people is low but not zero.
-Deploying zero-click spyware is expensive, technically complex, and typically reserved for specific, high-value targets.
-The documented use of Graphite has been against people like drug cartel members, suspected terrorists, and unfortunately, journalists and activists.
-If you're none of those things, the odds that your phone specifically is being targeted by this type of surveillance are extremely low.
+For most ordinary people, the realistic threat is low but not zero.
+Deploying zero-click spyware is expensive, technically complex, and typically reserved for specific high-value targets.
+The documented use of Graphite has been against drug cartel members, suspected terrorists, and unfortunately, journalists and activists.

 First, the legal framework governing who can be targeted is opaque.
-ICE's confirmation letter to Congress didn't answer fundamental questions about targeting criteria, legal authorization, or whether Graphite has been used against people physically located inside the United States.
+ICE's confirmation letter didn't answer basic questions about targeting criteria, legal authorization, or whether Graphite has been used against people inside the United States.
 Without judicial oversight requirements, the line between "fentanyl trafficker" and "someone ICE decides to investigate" is uncomfortably blurry.

-Second, collateral data collection is a real concern.
+Second, collateral data collection is real.
 When spyware compromises a phone, it doesn't just see the target's messages.
-It sees every conversation the target has had with other people — including people who are completely uninvolved in any investigation.
+It sees every conversation the target has had with other people, including people completely uninvolved in any investigation.

 Third, the precedent matters enormously.
 Once a government agency normalizes the domestic use of commercial zero-click spyware, future administrations inherit that infrastructure.
 The norms established now shape how this technology will be used for decades.

-To give credit where it's due: several lawmakers on both sides of the aisle have pushed back on this hard.
+To give credit where it's due, several lawmakers on both sides pushed back hard.

-Representative Summer Lee of Pennsylvania, one of the original authors of the October 2025 inquiry letter, called ICE's response deeply inadequate.
+Representative Summer Lee of Pennsylvania called ICE's response deeply inadequate.
 She said the agency failed to answer substantive questions about targeting criteria and the legal basis for deploying the tool inside the United States.
 Her statement explicitly named the communities she believes are most at risk: immigrants, Black and brown communities, journalists, organizers, and people who have publicly criticized government actions.

-The revelation also landed at a sensitive moment: Congress was actively preparing to debate whether to reauthorize a key surveillance law, and whether to close a legal loophole that currently allows the federal government to purchase bulk data about millions of Americans from commercial data brokers without a warrant.
+The revelation also landed at a sensitive moment.
+Congress was actively preparing to debate whether to reauthorize a key surveillance law, and whether to close a legal loophole that allows the federal government to purchase bulk data about millions of Americans from commercial data brokers without a warrant.

-Privacy advocates have raised a specific legal concern that deserves attention: unlike a traditional wiretap warrant, which requires a judge's approval, some forms of surveillance can be authorized through administrative subpoenas — no judicial oversight required.
+Privacy advocates raised a specific legal concern worth understanding: unlike a traditional wiretap warrant, which requires a judge's approval, some forms of surveillance can be authorized through administrative subpoenas with no judicial oversight required.
 ICE has not clarified whether its use of Graphite falls within the warrant framework or relies on these lower-bar administrative tools.

 📎 Source Link: ACLU — Surveillance Technologies and Your Rights